Lesson video

 We have another spinner, and when this spinner is spun, the outcomes are the integers from 71 to 80.

-Now once again you'll notice, there are quite a few empty regions in this Venn diagram.
+Now, once again, you'll notice, there are quite a few empty regions in this Venn diagram.

-In particular you'll notice that every outcome which belongs to B also belongs to A, and every outcome it belongs to C do not belong to either outcomes A or B.
+In particular, you'll notice that every outcome which belongs to B also belongs to A and every outcome it belongs to C do not belong to either outcomes A or B.

 So we can represent it like this with this Venn diagram.

-But Izzy says, as there are lots of blank regions, maybe a different shape of Venn diagram can be used.
+But Izzy says, "As there are lots of blank regions, maybe a different shape of Venn diagram can be used."
+For example, it could look something a bit like this.

 It shows the same information as what we just had.

-All the outcomes which belong to event B also belong to event A.
+All the outcomes which belong to Event B also belong to Event A.

-And all the outcomes that belong to event C belong to neither events A or B.
+But there are some outcomes in Event A that don't belong to Event B and all the outcomes that belong to Event C belong to neither Events A or B.

-Here is question two.
+Here is Question 2.

-Here is question three.
+Here is Question 3.

-And here is question four.
+And here is Question 4.

-Pause while you do it and press play for question five.
+Pause while you do it.

 Pause while you check and press play to continue.

-Here are the answers to question two.
+Here are the answers to Question 2.

-Pause while you check and press play for more answers.
+Pause while you check and press Play for more answers.

-Here are the answers to question three.
+Here are the answers to Question 3.

-Pause while you check these and press play for more answers.
+Pause while you check these and press Play for more answers.

-Here are the answers to question four.
+Here are the answers to Question 4.

 Fantastic work today.